Rednecked Cane Borer, Agrilus ruficollis (F.)

 II.
 Biology: Adults are present from May to August, or late April to early June, depending on the region.
 Females lay white spherical eggs on the trunk, and produce a yellow viscous material from the ovipositor which is smoothed over into a covering, before fading to white or grey.
 Larvae exit the egg directly into the plant, never becoming exposed, and so are impervious to sprays.
 Young larvae are restricted to the cambium, circling the cane 3-4 times in a close spiral, girdling the primocane, and producing gall-like swellings.
 As larvae grow, they extend feeding deeper into wood and pith, and staightening the spiral and heading usually toward the distal end of the cane (tunnels may extend 15 cm below to 64 cm above the gall).
 Larvae reach a length of 12 mm, and have a pair of horn-like projections on the posterior end.
 The larvae are white and legless, with a flattened head (the family is often called flatheadeded borers).
 Larvae winter in the cane, and in March create a pupal chamber.
 The pupa is formed in late April.
 The pupal period lasts 20-40 days.
 When the adult leaves the pupal skin, it remains in the tunnel for about 10 days before chewing a D-shaped emergence hole.
 Adults feed on foliage for several days before beginning oviposition.
 They are most easily found on the plants on warm sunny days.
 There is one generation annually.

-fall or during winter pruning, note galls.
-If more than 10% of
+After leaf fall or during winter pruning, note galls.
+If more

-weekly, beginning at the beginning of bloom.
-Damage is minimized
+at the beginning of bloom.
+Damage is minimized when malathion is

-(early to mid May) until early June (last emergence).
-Often two
+beetles appear (early to mid May) until early June (last

 The following links may be used for chemical